The Longhouse at Tokavaig is a stunning architect-designed home with one of the finest views on the whole of Skye.

 The spacious open-plan kitchen has underfloor heating and a hand-crafted elm dining table at its centre, capable of seating 12 comfortably.
 Soak up the views through the floor-to-ceiling windows to the islands of Canna, Rhum and, on a clear day, even Barra in the Outer Hebrides.

-Or retire to a roaring fire in the lounge, where the window looks west to the entire Cuillin mountain range, the most challenging peaks in Britain.
+Or retire to glow of the wood-burning stove in the lounge, where the window looks west to the entire Cuillin mountain range, the most challenging peaks in Britain.

 The sunsets over their distinctive summits have to be seen to be believed.